Skip to content Skip to navigation

 Share Your Story

-We rely on the stories of residents and family members who have been helped by Cathedral Square and Support and Services at Home (SASH®) to educate people about the critical need for affordable, service-enriched housing for older Vermonters and people with disabilities.
+We rely on the stories of residents and family members who have been helped by Cathedral Square and SASH to educate people about the critical need for affordable, service-enriched housing for older Vermonters and people with disabilities.
 Sharing these stories with legislators, policymakers, funding agencies and others is one of the most powerful ways we can raise awareness and build support for the type of supportive housing Cathedral Square provides.

 We’ll gladly help you craft your story, or we can interview you and create a draft for your review.
 Please contact Natalie Glynn at glynn@cathedralsquare.org or call her at 802-859-8880 to get started.